 The guide said that we could touch them if they got close enough but honestly, I was a bit afraid to interrupt these huge animals.
 What if they got annoyed with me touching them?
 Maybe you dare more than me?

 How to book a tour to snorkel with sea lions at Peninsula Valdés

 In Puerto Pirámides there are at least three operators that offer the snorkeling with sea lions (in Spanish: busceo con lobos marinos).
 The price they seem to have agreed pretty much on.
-All of them charges 2.000 pesos if you pay in cash and 2.300 pesos if you pay by credit card.

 We went with Goos ballenas which fitted our needs the best.
-The guide spoke a decent English, was professional, and the tours run all year.
-They were the only one of the operators that offered the tour in boat.
+The guide spoke decent English, was professional, and the tours run all year.
+They were the only one of the operators that offered the tour in a boat.
 The others did the transportation over land.
-Goos ballenas are located on the street 2da bajada al mar (the last street in town if you enter from Puerto Madryn) or you can contact them on www.goosballenas.com.ar.
+Goos ballenas is located on the street 2da bajada al mar (the last street in town if you enter from Puerto Madryn) or you can contact them on www.goosballenas.com.ar.

 #2 Beautiful sunsets without WIFI connection on Peninsula Valdés

 #3 Trek to Punta Pirámides and spy on the sea lions

 From Puerto Pirámides, a light trek through the surrounding landscapes of Peninsula Valdés will get to Punta Pirámides.
 A viewpoint above a Lobería, e.g a part of the cost inhabited by sea lions.

 The trek takes around an hour and offers not only great views over the majestic landscapes and you might also be lucky enough to see some wildlife of the area.